 u/SpecificCancel4186

-I was lucky to bag 3 intern offers as well as 3 full-time offers last year, all thanks to applying for 100s of roles a week.
+I was lucky to bag 3 intern offers as well as 3 full-time offers last year, 4 of these being FAANG+.
+Achieving this meant applying for 100s of roles a week, no kidding.
 To find the right set of roles as soon as they dropped, I wrote a Python script to scan all Greenhouse job boards and catch them at scale.
-I'm sharing the live gsheet with 550+ open intern and new grad roles (SWE, AI, Quant/Finance, PM, Hardware).
+I'm sharing the live gsheet with 600+ open intern and new grad roles (SWE, AI, Quant/Finance, PM, Hardware), more than a 75 of these opened up just this week!

 How I optimized my job searches